jupyterhub/binderhub/CONTRIBUTING.md

 1. Visit [http://localhost:8585](http://localhost:8585)

-All features should work, including building and launching of repositories.
+With this setup, all features should work, including building and launching of repositories.

 ### Tip: Use local repo2docker version